orcwg/cra-hub/white-papers/project-types.md

 Projects which share certain traits naturally fall in the same category.
 We've regrouped them in the following categories.

+## 3. CRA Mapping

+This section proposes from the traits and categories identified in section 2 ann 3 respectively to CRA roles (_Manufacturer_, _Open Source Software Steward_, not in scope).

-## 3. Case studies
+## 4. Case studies

-Using the framework described in section 1 above, here are a few case studies.
+Using the framework described in section 1 and the mapping described in section to 3, provide a few case studies.

 ## Acknowledgements